 Should we Take Medication for Anxiety?

 In other words, it is not the medication that is helping them, but the change in their attitude.
 What happens when you take this crutch away?
-That is why I wanted to recover without medication.
+This is why I wanted to recover without medication.
 I needed to know that when I recovered, there would be no other obstacles to overcome.

-If you are taking medication that has been prescribed for you and you feel you are having more problems than before, then please return to your doctor and talk it through with him.
+If you are taking medication that has been prescribed for you and you feel that it is not helping or you are struggling with side effects, then please return to your doctor and talk it through with him.